IamWaqasMuhammad/IamWaqasMuhammad/README.md

 # ✍️ Inspirational Quote

 <div align="center" style="background: #1e3c72; background: linear-gradient(90deg, #1e3c72, #2a5298); color:white; padding:20px; border-radius:12px; max-width:600px;">
-  “If you were to rely upon Allah with the reliance He is due, He would provide for you like He provides for the birds.”
+  “If you rely upon Allah with true reliance, He will provide for you like He provides for the birds.”
   <br/><br/>
   — Prophet Muhammad (ﷺ)
   <br/>